1. General information

 All documents should be submitted in English.

-Applications and supporting documents (scanned) are to be submitted on-line using the electronic application and reporting system at www.ncmgrants.org no later than the deadline announced on the home pages of the Nordic Council of Ministers' Offices in Estonia, Latvia and Lithuania.
+Applications and attachments (uploaded) are to be submitted on-line using the electronic application and reporting system at www.ncmgrants.org no later than the deadline announced on the home pages of the Nordic Council of Ministers' Offices in Estonia, Latvia and Lithuania.

-A report is to be submitted on-line using the electronic application and reporting system at www.ncmgrants.org no later than 30 days after the end date of the project, otherwise the grant is regarded as having lapsed.
+A report is to be submitted on-line using the electronic application and reporting system at www.ncmgrants.org no later than 30 days after the end date of the project.

-The report should consist of a content report and a financial report.
+The report should consist of an activity report and a financial report.
 The reporting scheme is available on www.ncmgrants.org.

-The content report should include an evaluation of the experience, describing the benefits of the programme, how the activity achieved/contributed to achieving the result/s as well as suggestions for improving the programme, as appropriate.
+The activity report should include an evaluation of the experience, describing the benefits of the programme, how the activity contributed to achieving results/s as well as suggestions for improving the programme, as appropriate.

-Upload a separate table with all the expenditures with the corresponding sum in currency of payment and DKK (with inserting 0 on the Expenditure line).
+Upload a separate table with all the expenditures with the corresponding sum in currency of payment and EUR (with inserting 0 on the Expenditure line).

 Originals of expenditure documents should be kept by the applying and partner organisations for 5 years.